 In order to make it sound good, you have have to have control and in order to have to control you must record everything 1 by 1.

 I’d have to record myself taking a sledgehammer to the following

 After that, the sounds are mixed/meshed together to create an awesome car accident.

 Sound Design Opportunities

-Now I can’t give any specifics on the projects because of things called NDA’s or Non Disclosure Agreements which basically states that I can’t share project details or I could face a lawsuit or get cut from the business opportunity or worsts → both.
+Now I can’t give any specifics on the projects because of things called NDA’s or Non-Disclosure Agreements which basically state that I can’t share project details or I could face a lawsuit or get cut from the business opportunity or worsts → both.